ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Delete a Document Category-Type mapping in the Document Category-Type mapping Masterdata DB

-On receiving a request to delete a Document Category-Type mapping with the input parameters (doccat_code, doctyp_code) the system updates the is_deleted flag to true in the Document Category-Type mapping DB against the input received
+On receiving a request to delete a Document Category-Type mapping with the input parameters (doccat_code, doctyp_code), the system updates the is_deleted flag to true in the Document Category-Type mapping DB against the input received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * doccat_code - character (36) - Mandatory
 * doctyp_code - character (36) - Mandatory